exakat/exakat/docs/Development.rst

 * IsLowercase : Docs for IsLowercase

+* IsMissingOrNull : Checks if the current atom has no explicit default value, and that value is not null.

 * IsMore : Docs for IsMore

 * IsNot : checks if a property is present, and if its value is different from the given value